Supracompetitive Pricing Under AI Monoculture: Analysis

 Several patterns emerge.
 First, all trajectories across all batch sizes eventually stabilize, consistent with the almost-sure convergence established in Proposition~\ref{prop:convergence-general}.
 Second, the variance of the trajectories decreases markedly with the batch size.
 For $b=1$, trajectories exhibit substantial volatility and frequently cross the unstable threshold $\theta_-$.
 For $b=64$, trajectories remain tightly concentrated around the mean path and converge to the theoretical equilibrium $\theta_+\approx 0.846$.
 Third, the fraction of trajectories converging to the collusive equilibrium $\theta_+$ increases with the batch size in this simulation: 15\% for $b=1$, 70\% for $b=4$, 95\% for $b=16$, and 100\% for $b=64$.
 This pattern is consistent with Proposition~\ref{prop:batch-selection}, which predicts that when $\theta_0>\theta_-$, the collusion probability rises toward one as batch noise vanishes.

 \end{example}

-Example~\ref{ex:batch-size} carries important implications for understanding collusion risk in practice.
+Example~\ref{ex:batch-size} carries important implications for understanding supracompetitive pricing risk in practice.
 Proposition~\ref{prop:batch-selection} implies that when the initial propensity lies above the unstable threshold $\theta_-$, increasing the batch size suppresses noise and pushes the selection probability closer to the large-batch prediction of collusion.
 In the context of LLM-based pricing, the batch size $b$ corresponds to the number of pricing rounds accumulated before each retraining update.
-In practice, retraining a large language model from scratch is prohibitively expensive, requiring months of computation on thousands of specialized accelerators.
-Major LLM providers therefore perform full retraining infrequently: OpenAI, Anthropic, and Google typically release major model updates every 6--12 months.
+In practice, although major LLM providers have accelerated their release cadence (for example, OpenAI released GPT-4.5 in February 2025 and GPT-5 in August 2025, Anthropic released Claude 4 in May 2025 and Claude 4.5 in September 2025, and Google released Gemini 2.5 in March 2025 and Gemini 3.0 in November 2025), effective batch sizes remain large because each retraining cycle aggregates pricing interactions from many sellers across many rounds.
+The widespread adoption of shared AI models for pricing means that even a single update cycle accumulates a substantial volume of outcome data.
 Between major releases, models may receive incremental updates via parameter-efficient fine-tuning or retrieval augmentation, but the core model weights, which encode the propensity $\theta$ in our model, remain fixed mainly.
-This operational reality translates directly into large effective batch sizes.
+This deployment-scale reality translates directly into large effective batch sizes.

-Coupled with the fact that real-world LLMs likely possess initial propensities $\theta_0>\theta_-$ owing to pretraining on business corpora and RLHF alignment, Proposition~\ref{prop:batch-selection} delivers a striking implication: larger retraining intervals can increase collusion risk by suppressing the noise that might otherwise push the system across the unstable threshold toward competitive pricing.
+Coupled with the fact that real-world LLMs likely possess initial propensities $\theta_0>\theta_-$ owing to pretraining on business corpora and RLHF alignment, Proposition~\ref{prop:batch-selection} delivers a striking implication: larger effective batch sizes can increase supracompetitive pricing risk by suppressing the noise that might otherwise push the model across the unstable threshold toward competitive pricing.
+In practice, even as providers increase their update frequency, effective batch sizes remain large because each update cycle aggregates interactions from many sellers across many pricing rounds.